jaerrib/image2sound/README.md

 The following optional arguments may be set, however:

 - `-p` for a path to an image
+- `-o` for path to save the output file to
 - `-key` for musical key (defaults to C )
 - `-t` for tempo (defaults to 60 bpm)
 - `-min` for the desired number of minutes (defaults to 1 so must be set to zero if shorter tracks are wanted)